 Well, as the name quite rightly suggests, third wave coffee represents that third identifiable and major coffee movement to come along.
 The first wave having come about all the way back at the time when coffee first hit the mainstream.
 Both in the US and UK alike, coffee came out of nowhere a few generations back to suddenly become the drink of choice for tens of millions of everyday consumers.
 So much so that it eventually overtook tea in Great Britain of all places.
 Once unthinkable, but it went and happened!

-And of course, with premium coffee comes the art of premium presentation too.
+And of course, with gourmet coffee comes the art of premium presentation.
 Not to mention, the proliferation of painfully stylish hipster baristas, now competing for the kinds of jobs you once couldn’t give away for love nor money!

 So is third wave coffee the new standard that’s here to stay?
 Chances are we’ll see a fourth wave of some sort eventually.
 But for the time being, the third wave coffee movement only seems to be getting stronger across most of the world.